 • "Irrationality and Egoism in Hegel's Account of Right" In British Journal for the History of Philosophy [online 2018, DOI: 10.1080/09608788.2018.1444581]. • "Kant, Neo-Kantians and Transcendental Subjectivity" In European Journal of Philosophy Vol. 25, No. 3 (2017), p.
-595-616. • "Hegel and Marx on Individuality and the Universal Good" In Hegel Bulletin [forthcoming; online first DOI: 10.1017/hgl.2016.33]. • "Hegel, Adorno and the Concrete Universal" In Philosophy and Social Criticism, Vol. 37, No. 1 (2011), p.73- 94. • "A Hegel-Marx Debate on the Individual and Society" In Studies on Marxism, [forthcoming]. • "Internationale Finanzkrisen – hat Europa kein Interesse?”
+595-616. • "Hegel and Marx on Individuality and the Universal Good" In Hegel Bulletin [online 2016 DOI: 10.1017/hgl.2016.33]. • "Hegel, Adorno and the Concrete Universal" In Philosophy and Social Criticism, Vol. 37, No. 1 (2011), p.73- 94. • "A Hegel-Marx Debate on the Individual and Society" In Studies on Marxism, [forthcoming]. • "Internationale Finanzkrisen – hat Europa kein Interesse?”
 [International Financial Crises – Is Europe not interested?]
 In Interessen und Handlungsspielräume in der deutschen und europäischen Außenpolitik (2007), pp. 317-342. • "Die UN-High Level Task Force zur Umsetzung des Rechts auf Entwicklung.
 Implikationen für den Menschenrechtsschutz und die Entwicklungszusammenarbeit” [The UN-High Level Task Force on the Implementation of the Right to Development: Implications for the Protection of Human Rights and Development Cooperation] In Zeitschrift für Politik, Sonderband 1 (2006), pp. 110-128. • "Mujeres más iguales” [Some women are more equal than others] In La Cuerda.
 Miradas Feministas de la Realidad, [forthcoming];.
-Reviews: • "Reason or Reasons?
-On the Difference between a Continental and Analytic Adorno, Hegel and Kant/ Baumann on Shuster's Autonomy After Auschwitz" In Virtual Critique, 2017.
-Full Text or online.
+Reviews: • "Reason or Reasons?/ Baumann on Shuster's Autonomy After Auschwitz" In Virtual Critique, 2017. online.

 Under Consideration: • Hermann Cohen on Kant, Sensations and Science • Hegel's Metaphysics and his Philosophy of History (Revise & Resubmit, Archiv für die Geschichte der Philosophie)

 Translations: • Honneth, Axel, “La Pauvreté de notre Liberté.
 Grandeur et limites de la Théorie Hégelienne de l'Éthicité” [The emptiness of our freedom.
 Hegel's theory of Ethical Life, its Merit and Limits] in [title not yet agreed] Presses Universitaires de France (translation with Marina Zwaenepoel). • Gabriel, Markus, “Des Insectes Logique ou l'Idée du Vrai.
 La Science de la Logique comme une théorie de la vérité” [Logical Insects or the Idea of Truth.
 The Science of Logic as a Theory of Truth] in [title not yet agreed] Presses Universitaires de France (translation with Marina Zwaenepoel). • Schaber, Peter “Human Rights and Basic Needs” in Human Rights and Human Nature (Berlin, Springer: 2014).

 Some recent Talks and Papers: • Hegel's Critique of Morality and the Non-Metaphysical Hegel, Workshop of the AHRC Research Network "Reason, Right and Revolution", Berlin, April 2018. • Cohen und Kant zur Grundlegung der Naturwissenschaften, Padernborn, Mai 2016. • Hermann Cohen on the object and affection in Kant, German Philosophy Reading Group, University of California San Diego, USA, January 2016. • Hegel und der Neukantianismus, Kolloquium Professor Abel, Technische Universität Berlin, October 2015. • Discussant and discussion leader for Klaus Vieweg’s presentation on “Hegel’s Logical Foundation of the State,” Conference: Logic and Politics, Universität Paderborn, Germany, December 2013. • Hegel’s Logic as a Theory of Freedom, Hegel’s Logic Conference, University of Warwick, United Kingdom, May 2013.

 Kant, Neo-Kantians and Transcendental Subjectivity.This article discusses an interpretation of Kant’s conception of transcendental subjectivity, which manages to avoid many worries analytic interpreters have rightly raised for this doctrine.
 It is an interpretation put forward by selected C19 and early C20 neo-Kantian writers.
 The article starts out by offering a neo-Kantian interpretation of the object as something that is constituted by the categories and serves as a standard of truth within a theory of judgment (I).
 The second part explicates transcendental subjectivity as the system of categories, which is self-referential and constitutes objects (II), in order to then evaluate this conception by means of a comparison with Hegel’s absolute subject (III).
 Rather than delineating the differences between neo-Kantian writers, the article systematically expounds a shared project, which consists in providing the ultimate foundation for judgments by means of an anti-psychologist and non-metaphysical interpretation of transcendental subjectivity.